 If this all sounds too good to be true, it should be noted that this pack isn't perfect.
 It is one of the most expensive hip packs in our review and is the heaviest model we tested.
 It also only offers moderate amounts of storage.
 If you need a pack for huge rides and want the ability to carry an extra layer of clothing, we would recommend looking elsewhere.
 Otherwise, we feel this is the best mountain bike hip pack on the market.

 Bontrager Rapid Pack

 When you are going out for a quick ride after work or maybe sneaking in a hot lap between errands, the Bontrager Rapid Pack is a no-brainer.
 This hip pack offers just enough space for the essentials, including a multi-tool, a tube, an energy bar, and some CO2 cartridges or tiny pumps.
-This bag does not have a bladder system and only fits one bottle.
-This pack is impressively lightweight, and the limited storage capacity helps keep it light and very comfortable on the trail.
-This makes it a perfect option for short and sweet rides.
+It doesn't have a bladder system and only fits one bottle, but that helps make it impressively lightweight.
+The limited storage capacity also helps keep it light and very comfortable on the trail, making it a perfect option for short and sweet rides.
 The simplicity of the design is impressive, and the lack of bells-and-whistles is quite refreshing.
 Oh yeah, this hip pack also won our Best Buy Award for its attractive price point paired with its killer performance.

-Since this bag was designed for quick rides carrying just the essentials, it stands to reason that it is not the best choice for bigger rides or hot days.
+Since the Rapid Pack is designed for quick rides carrying just the essentials, it stands to reason that it is not the best choice for bigger rides or hot days where you need a ton of water.
 You will struggle to fit enough supplies in this pack to cover you for a half-day ride, even if you have a bottle cage on your bike.
 This pack is best-suited for duties as a secondary pack for short rides, assuming you have a larger, roomier, hip pack or backpack for those epics.